 This year’s GBM chefs for the North East were York’s very own Josh Overington from Le Cochon Aveugle, Tommy Banks from the Black Swan at Oldstead and House of Tides head chef Danny Parker, all three of them putting on a stunning series of dishes.
 Tommy may have been the most successful of the trio on the show, but they all performed fantastically, making it a desperately close run contest.

-When I heard that the three chefs were teaming up to put on evenings at each of their respective restaurants involving all of them cooking and showcasing some of those dishes, it was the decision of a moment to brace my credit card for the impact should I be lucky enough to get a table.
+When I heard that the three chefs were teaming up to put on a Great British Menu meal at each of their respective restaurants involving all of them cooking and showcasing some of those dishes, it was the decision of a moment to brace my credit card for the impact should I be lucky enough to get a table.
 I was indeed that lucky, so augmented that £100-a-head hit for the meal with an airbnb and train tickets to make ready for a trip north.

 We arrived into Newcastle with the company of a couple of good friends, equally excited for the evening of course, and a list of pubs and food venues to check out.
-One of those was the Crown Posada just around the corner from HoT that was a perfect venue to compare notes for our expectations of the evening before taking the short stroll to our table.
+One of those was the Crown Posada just around the corner from HoT that was a perfect venue to compare notes for our expectations of the Great British Menu meal before taking the short stroll to our table.

 We took our table, saying hi to Vicky from ‘Cochon who was on wine duty, and looked in awe at the 12 courses ahead of us as the first of them appeared.
 A cream cheese, onion and truffle Gougere was lighter than probable for a baked choux pastry and a perfect balance of flavours that might have threatened to overwhelm one another in lesser hands.